 3. The Wet Clean

-Once all the solid objects have been removed, you can proceed with the wet clean.
-Here you can use a manufacturer-recommended cleaner or a non-official one made of water, vinegar, and dish soap.
+For the wet clean, you can use a manufacturer-recommended cleaner or a DIY version made of water, vinegar, and dish soap.
 Use three parts water, one part soap, and one part vinegar.

 Vinegar is a natural disinfectant and, along with the degreasing properties of the dish soap, provides an excellent combination to remove grease, grime, and stains.
-Using a soft-bristle brush or sponge to scrub the material, this stage will remove surface stains from the house and the accessories.
+Use a soft-bristle brush or sponge to remove any visible surface stains from the house and the accessories.

-This stage aims to prepare for the disinfecting stage by removing any caked dirt and debris.
-Make sure you get into the little spaces and the rails, edges, and underside of the bounce house.
-The soft bristle brush shouldn’t damage the vinyl, but don’t scrub it too hard to be safe.
+When cleaning, make sure you get into the little spaces and the rails, edges, and underside of the bounce house.
+The soft bristle brush shouldn’t damage the vinyl but don’t scrub it too hard.

-Once this stage is completed, the bounce house should already look, feel and smell a lot better.
-And then, it’s time to move to the next cleaning step: disinfection.
+Once this stage is completed, the bounce house should already look, feel, and smell a lot better.

 4. The Disinfection

-Because most bounce houses are used for kids’ parties, disinfecting the contact surfaces after every use is critical.
-It will eliminate bacteria and germs that could lead to anything from the common cold to more severe infections.
+Because most bounce houses are used for kids’ parties, disinfecting the contact surfaces after every use is essential.

 Mix the disinfectant into a spray bottle according to the manufacturer’s directions.
 Focus on spraying the sections of the bounce house that are most used, such as the jumping surfaces and walls.
 Unless the directions explicitly instruct you to rinse off after applying it, let the bounce house dry thoroughly.